DUI Urine Tests – How long does alcohol in your system ?

 Urine, unlike blood, is never in direct contact with brain tissue and the concentration of alcohol in urine does not directly indicate the concentration of alcohol in brain tissue.
-The concentration of alcohol in urine only indicates the concentration of alcohol in a person’s blood.
-A measurement of urine alcohol concentration (UAC) is an indirect measurement of blood alcohol concentration (BAC), which is itself only an indirect measurement of intoxication.
+The concentration of alcohol in urine only indicates the concentration of alcohol in a person’s blood; measurement of urine alcohol concentration (UAC) is an indirect measurement of blood alcohol concentration (BAC), which is itself only an indirect measurement of intoxication.

 A DUI urine test for alcohol is no longer used as a method of quantitative testing for ethyl alcohol in most states because of its deficiencies as an indicator of intoxication.
 However, because it is an inexpensive and sometimes convenient method of testing, it is still used in several states, especially where other drugs are suspected.
-It can be useful in rural areas without modern breath testing equipment or trained medical personnel.
-Also, the implied consent laws in a few states permit a person accused of a drunk driving offense to choose urine testing as the method of chemical testing, particularly if it is for an independent test.
+It is useful in rural areas without modern breath testing equipment or trained medical personnel.
+Also, the implied consent laws in a few states permit a person accused of a drunk driving offense to choose urine testing over other forms, as the method of chemical testing, particularly if it is for an independent test.

 - The pooling of urine in the bladder causes UAC to be an unreliable indicator of BAC at any particular time.

 - The UAC-to-BAC ratio varies considerably from person to person and from time to time for the same person, and there is no generally accepted ratio that is universally used.